 The f has an extended loop above the line, and the letter is finished same as the small q below the line.
 This letter requires considerable scope in movement.
 The downward line should be made practically straight.
 The two loops do not join, but, as will be noticed, a little space is given between the loops.
-Study of the forms of the letters is very important, It is impossible to produce a letter until a correct and an indelible mental picture of it has been obtained.
+Study of the forms of the letters is very important.
+It is impossible to produce a letter until a correct and an indelible mental picture of it has been obtained.
 Look at the copy often.
 Write with a free movement.

-fllppfff ff ff ff ff ff fife fifth fife fifth fife fifth fife f affunce affunce affunce affunce fulfill fulfill fulfill fulfill fulfill fu
+fife fifth fife fifth fife fifth fife f affluence affluence affluence affluence fulfill fulfill fulfill fulfill fulfill fu